Meet Bacillus mojavensis – A Natural Ally in Your Soil

 Enhances drought and salinity tolerance in crops

-Forms biofilms to protect roots and improve soil microbiology
+Forms biofilms to improve soil microbiology

 Proven to increase yields in wheat, maize, tomatoes, and more